dblock/code.dblock.org/_posts/2010/2010-06-18-code-coverage-with-emma.markdown

 </target>
 {% endhighlight %}

-Here’s an output.
+Here's an output.

 ![]({{ site.url }}/images/posts/2010/2010-06-18-code-coverage-with-emma/image_10.jpg)

 I see a lot of red.
-Emma doesn’t think I am doing such a great job after-all.
+Emma doesn't think I am doing such a great job after-all.

 #### Links